Improve Service Delivery and Your Bottom Line

 It becomes more and more evident that in the restaurant business you need to have an eagle-eyed outlook on everything going on in your business.
 The constant race to cut costs resembles that of an arms race between yourself and your customers and this simply does not have to be the case.
 No business owner wants to face off in battle against dozens or hundreds of customers a day.

-We have designed three key points to focus on that are the most evident when it comes to service delivery.
+Here are three key points to focus on that are the most evident when it comes to service delivery.

 - Mistakes When Placing an Order

 The staff you have handling this process actually have a tough job, make it easier by installing a point of sale system.
 There will always be a human element in this process where mistakes can be made but train servers to capture orders accurately and you’ll see a phenomenal improvement in order mistakes.
 Some customers are sympathetic to mistakes but if the customer is having a bad day, you could lose the customer over a simple drinks order mistake.
 You need servers who pay attention to detail and communicate clearly.

 - Communication between Front and Back of House

 Another process that is simplified by a reliable point of sale system is the communication between the front and back of house.
 During the crazy rush of a restaurant peak time, the blame is often shifted between the front and back of house and is difficult to pinpoint where these errors came from.

 Under such circumstances, occasional mistakes are inevitable, but they’re much more likely when the front and back ends aren’t in sync.
 Restaurants that rely on verbal communication between front and back end employees are primed for costly misunderstandings – from relatively innocuous screw-ups that can be corrected with no lasting ill will, to serious failures that destroy customer relationships and create public relations crises.